gw-cs2312/gw-cs2312.github.io/examples/sample.md

 ### Course Staff

-The class has two Graduate Teaching Assistants (GTAs) who will be responsible for teaching the labs, holding office hours, and can assist with grading.
-There are also three Learning Assistants (LAs) who can help (but not lead) labs and hold office hours.
+The class has two Graduate Teaching Assistants (GTAs) who will be responsible for teaching the labs, holding office hours, and assisting with grading.
+There are also three Learning Assistants (LAs) who will help out with labs and hold office hours.

 **Graduate Teaching Assistants:**
 - **Gehna Ahuja**